UPPMAX/HPC-python/docs/day3/seaborn-new.rst

    - Seaborn plotting functions take in a Pandas DataFrame, sometimes the names of variables in the DataFrame to extract as ``x`` and ``y``, and often a ``hue`` that makes different subsets of the data appear in different colors depending on the value of the given categorical variable.
    - Seaborn also offers datasets to play with.
    - Typesetting axes labels can be tedious, though.
+   - Saving and showing figures are best done with the standard ``pyplot`` functions.